 Condition of the statue, July 2014

-Dr. Carol Grissom, Senior Objects Conservator at the Smithsonian Museum Conservation Institute and author of “Zinc Sculpture in America, 1850-1950,” evaluated the statue’s pieces in August 2014 and confirmed that restoration was possible.
-Two nationally recognized conservation firms provided preliminary estimated quotes of between $60,000 and $100,000 to complete restoration work.
-The final total could be higher, depending on the amount of replication work required and other unforeseen factors.
+In 2014, Dr. Carol Grissom, Senior Objects Conservator at the Smithsonian Museum Conservation Institute and author of Zinc Sculpture in America, 1850-1950, evaluated the pieces and confirmed that complete restoration of the sculpture was possible.
+Subsequently, two nationally recognized conservation firms provided preliminary estimates of $60,000-$100,000 for restoration.
+The final cost could be higher, depending on the amount of casting work needed and other factors.

 FDGS developed a phasing plan to tackle the publicly funded Restore the King project.

 During Phase 1 in 2018, a volunteer museum professional cataloged and provided a condition assessment for each of the statue’s remaining pieces.